 - A market rhythm is a set of events that occur periodically on a predictable cadence.
 For example, retailers routinely prepare for the holiday shopping season by upgrading their systems to get a competitive edge and support significantly higher transaction volumes.

 - A market event is a one-time future event, which has a high probability of materially affecting one or more solutions.
 Market events can be external, such as the launch of government regulations, or they can be internally created, such as a company’s annual user conference.

-Understanding market rhythms help companies understand and leverage opportunities which are predictable and require longer-term planning.
+Understanding market rhythms help companies understand and leverage opportunities that are predictable and require longer-term planning.